ashgw/ts-roids/README.md

 - [`Prune<T,N = NotIncluded>`](https://ts-roids.ashgw.me/types/Prune.html) - Prune a type `T` by recursively omitting properties of type `N` (defaults to [`NotIncluded`](https://ts-roids.ashgw.me/types/NotIncluded.html)).
 - [`PositiveRange<N,M>`](https://ts-roids.ashgw.me/types/PositiveRange.html) - Represents a range of positive integers from N to M (inclusive), useful for enforcing numeric bounds.
 - [`UnionToTuple<T>`](https://ts-roids.ashgw.me/types/UnionToTuple.html) - Converts a union type `T` into a tuple type, allowing for ordered access to the union's members.
-- [`EnforcedString`](https://ts-roids.ashgw.me/types/EnforcedString.html) - Check if a string starts with a given prefix and ends with a given suffix.
+- [`EnforcedString<Prefix, Contains, Suffix>`](https://ts-roids.ashgw.me/types/EnforcedString.html) - Constructs a type that restricts a string based on three optional constraints: a prefix, a substring (must be contained), and a suffix.
 - [`DeepToPrimitive<Obj>`](https://ts-roids.ashgw.me/types/DeepToPrimitive.html) - Recursively transforms an object type T into a type where all properties are replaced with their corresponding primitive types.
 - [`Assign<Obj,ObjArr>`](https://ts-roids.ashgw.me/types/Assign.html) - Copies all enumerable own properties from one target object to a source array of objects.
 - [`CapitalizeFirst<T>`](https://ts-roids.ashgw.me/types/CapitalizeFirst.html) - Capitalizes the first character of a string literal type while preserving the rest.